VisionVector/recommenders/scenarios/entertainment/README.md

-# Recommendation systems for Gaming
+# Recommendation systems for Entertainment